-The readings that you should focus on for this section and the specific learning objectives that should be achieved with each reading are:
+The readings that you should focus on for this section and the specific learning objectives to achieve with each reading are:

-Global Association of Risk Professionals, Valuation and Risk Models (New York, NY: Pearson, 2022).
+Global Association of Risk Professionals.
+Valuation and Risk Models.
+New York, NY: Pearson, 2022.

 Chapter 1.
 Measures of Financial Risk [VRM-1]